 Established in 1963, the WCVM is the premier centre of veterinary education, research and clinical expertise.
 It serves as the regional veterinary college for Canada’s western provinces and the northern territories.
 As one of Canada’s five veterinary colleges, the WCVM is a key member of Canada’s veterinary, public health and food safety networks.

 The WCVM will admit a minimum of five U.S./international students for fall 2022 entry.
 Applicants must apply online through the Veterinary Medical College Application Service (VMCAS), which is operated by the American Association of Veterinary Medical Colleges (AAVMC).
-The application deadline is September 15, 2021.
+The application deadline has been extended to September 29, 2021.

 Veterinary medicine focuses on animal health and the study of diseases that affect all animal species.
 Veterinarians receive comprehensive training in all basic and clinical sciences with relation to a variety of species, including food‑producing animals, horses, companion animals, exotic pets and wildlife.